Athens County Court Records

 • Property sales through court-supervised proceedings

-Probate court records from 1803 to the present are searchable online through the Athens County Probate/Juvenile Court CaseLook portal.
-This system allows searches by name and case type and provides index-level information for estate, guardianship, and marriage cases.
-Records not available through the online portal — including detailed case documents and certified copies — must be requested in person or by written request submitted to the Probate Division clerk.
+Probate records from 1803 to the present are searchable online through the Athens County Probate/Juvenile Court CaseLook portal.
+The system lets you search by name and case type and shows index-level information for estate, guardianship, and marriage cases.
+For anything not on the portal, including detailed case documents and certified copies, you'll need to request it in person or by written request to the Probate Division clerk.

-The Juvenile Division, operating under the same courthouse address and governed by Ohio Revised Code Section 2153.23, handles cases involving minors alleged to be delinquent, unruly, abused, neglected, or dependent, as well as juvenile traffic matters.
-Juvenile records are confidential by statute and are not available to the general public through online portals or standard public records requests.
+The Juvenile Division, at the same courthouse address and governed by Ohio Revised Code Section 2153.23, handles cases involving minors alleged to be delinquent, unruly, abused, neglected, or dependent, along with juvenile traffic matters.
+Juvenile records are confidential by statute and aren't available to the general public through online portals or standard public records requests.